novu/haml-underscore-template/README.md

 -----

-&copy; 2012 Jean-Sébastien Ney
+&copy; 2012 Christopher Rueber

-(actually most of credits goes to [@sstephenson](http://github.com/sstephenson))
+(most code originally written by [Jean-Sebastien Ney](http://github.com/jney/ruby-underscore-template), and a lot of framework code by [@sstephenson](http://github.com/sstephenson))

-Released under the MIT license
+The MIT License